This is genuinely the easiest keto no-bake cheesecake! It’s rich, smooth, creamy, airy, and flat-out decadent.

 Keto Cheesecake Filling

-- In a large bowl beat on high the softened cream cheese, sour cream, sugar substitute, vanilla extract, and 1/4 tsp of sea salt.
+- In a large bowl, beat the softened cream cheese, sour cream, sugar substitute, vanilla extract, and 1/4 tsp sea salt on high with an electric mixer.

 - Scape the sides of the bowl several times.